-- a.
-A description of the specific nature, extent, and time of violation and the damage or potential damage; and - b.
+- A description of the specific nature, extent, and time of violation and the damage or potential damage; and - b.
 A notice that the violation or the potential violation cease and desist or, in appropriate cases, the specific corrective action to be taken within a given time.
-A civil penalty under 9.11.03 may be issued with the order.
+A civil penalty under SMP Section 9.13.3 Civil Penalty may be issued with the order.